ma3u/blood-test/lovable-memory-bank/decisionLog.md

   - Test Open Graph tags with Facebook Sharing Debugger and Twitter Card Validator.
   - Automate meta tag generation for dynamic pages if applicable.
   - Document Open Graph and SEO strategy in project documentation.

+### 🟦 Decision 018: Auth – Optional Login & Health Record Storage
+<div style="background-color:#e3f2fd; padding:8px; border-radius:6px; margin-bottom:6px;"><b>Category:</b> Auth<br><b>Date:</b> 2025-05-08</div>

+- **Rationale:** Lower the barrier for user adoption by making login optional.
+Allow users to use the tool without authentication, but enable them to store and track their diagnosis results and recommendations in Supabase if they choose to log in.
+Storing the original test date (not just entry date) is required for meaningful health development tracking.
+After getting the personal recommandation, ask the user to register will varuous OAuth 2.1 providers.
+- **Implementation:**
+  - Users can use the health tool without logging in.
+  - Implement a login modal with OAuth 2.1 providers (Google, GitHub, etc.) with the provided functions of Supabase
+  - Logging in is only required to save results and recommendations in Supabase.
+  - Each stored record must include the original date of the test, enabling longitudinal health comparisons.